kytonas/kytonas/README.md

 ###

 <p align="left">Hello!
-My name Ksatria Faikar Nasywaan, i'm 18 years old, and a student at a vocational high school specializing in software engineering.
+My name Ksatria Faikar Nasywaan, i'm 18 years old, and a student at Universitas Komputer Indonesia, Majoring Informatics Engineer.
 I have a passion for creating dynamic and user-friendly web applications.</p>

 ###